emurlu024/Promo-Animation/README.md

 Motion Canvas Details:
   - npm start = host a local server
   - To edit the amount of scenes available, you must adjust the default setting in project.ts

+Things to do if needed:
+  - change the size of certain assests
+  - change the color of anything needed
+  - change speed, camera movement, etc.

+    This is essentially a really solid template that you can continue customizing on your own.
+If unsure, ask ChatGPT!